phpenv/phpenv/README.md

 Like `git`, the `phpenv` command delegates to subcommands based on its first argument.
 The most common subcommands are:

+### phpenv install

+The phpenv installation script is based (almost entirely) on the [php-build](https://github.com/CHH/php-build) installation script written by [Christoph Hochstrasser (CHH)](https://github.com/CHH).
+The main difference is that it uses the [php-src](https://github.com/php/php-src) repo to compile your individual PHP installs as opposed to downloading a tarball from php.net.

+You can list the available PHP releases by running:

+    $ phpenv install --releases

+To build one of the listed releases run:

+    $ phpenv install php-5.3.13

+This command will checkout a branch to build in and install that release to its own subdirectory in ~/.phpenv/versions/

+Running `phpenv install` with no arguments will output its usage.

 ### phpenv global

 Sets the global version of PHP to be used in all shells by writing